psilons/pypigeonhole-proj-tmplt/README.md

     - create Conda environment.yaml
     - run Conda to create virtual environment, activate, and print out the dependency tree.
 - work on development and unit testing.

-- Optionally for GitHub only, create workflow in the Actions tab.
+That's it, dependencies takes the majority time during set up, and we do only minimal work.
+Then we could concentrate on the real development.

-That's it, dependencies takes the majority time, and we do only minimal work.
+Once we check code in, CI kicks off automatically.